jht1493/ICM-2020-Code/weeks/02_animation.md

 ### function `draw_shape1`

 The function `draw_shape1` is defined in this sketch.
 It draws a circle and a rect.
 The location of the drawing will be relative to the position given to the `translate` function.
 By defining our own function we can easily run (or call) a series of instructions.
 In this case we only do two simple drawings as an illustration.
-To make a different static pattern can and or modify function calls between `translate` and `pop` lines.
+To make a different static pattern add or modify  the function calls between the lines `translate` and `pop`.

 ```
 // Draw a circle on top of square